-A type of investment strategy where investors buy stocks and hold onto them, using the philosophy that long-term gains provide a nice return, regardless of short-term volatility or declines in the market.
+A type of investment strategy where investors buy stocks and hold onto them, using the philosophy that long-term gains will provide a nice return if they’ve invested in a good company.

 Mutual funds pull funds together from several investors and are then used to buy stocks, bonds or other securities which are managed by a professional fund manager.

-Also referred to as an IPO.
 An IPO occurs when a private company transforms into a public company and starts to sell shares of stocks to outside investors and start trading on a stock exchange.

 A payment of profits, typically on a regular schedule such as quarterly or annually, to shareholders who invest in a company.

 An increase in the price and value of goods and services often represented as an annual percentage.

 Maybe you remember when $5 would get you a feast at McDonald’s?
 Those were the days.
 Since then, the prices of everything have generally gone up, as they normally do.
 This is called inflation and can be caused by a number of economic factors such as energy prices or Federal Reserve policy.